lliu1871/book/binf8441/_sources/lab10.md

 $H_0: \lambda = 3$ and $H_1: \lambda > 3$

 The test statistic is the sample average $\bar{x}$.
 We use MC simulation to find the null distribution of the test statistic.
-The pvalue is equal to the
+The pvalue is equal to the proportion of simulated samples whose sample averages are greater than the sample average $t$ of data.

 ```{code-cell}
 sample_size = 20